gitter-badger/glossary/README.md

 There are for now two different template files.
 One for table layout and one for bootstrap3.

-*glossarytable_template.php* - old table layout if bootstrap3 is not defined.
+**glossarytable_template.php** - old table layout if bootstrap3 is not defined.

-If you use bootstrap theme but you want old table layout for your site, just copy this template under name glossarybootrap3_template.php under your theme/templated/glossary/ folder.
+If you use bootstrap theme but you want old table layout for your site, just copy this template under name glossarybootrap3_template.php under your theme/templates/glossary/ folder.

 **glossarybootstrap3_template.php** - is used if your theme has defined BOOTSRAP with value 3.